sarthakkjha/session-success-stack/README.md

-# 🎯 Cointention – Transform your productivity with purpose
+# 🎯 Coincentrate – Transform your productivity with purpose

-Welcome to **Cointention**, a productivity and accountability platform designed to help users stay focused, achieve their goals, and contribute to meaningful causes—all in one session.
+Welcome to **Coincentrate**, a productivity and accountability platform designed to help users stay focused, achieve their goals, and contribute to meaningful causes—all in one session.

-## 🌟 What is Cointention?
+## 🌟 What is Coincentrate?

-Cointention is a desktop application where users **stake money** on their ability to **stay focused** during a self-defined work session.
+Coincentrate is a desktop application where users **stake money** on their ability to **stay focused** during a self-defined work session.
 If they succeed, they get their money back.
 If they fail (due to distractions or early exit), their stake is used to fund education of under-privileged kids in rural India.

 ---

-## 🧠 Why Cointention?
+## 🧠 Why Coincentrate?

 In today’s digital world, staying focused is harder than ever.
-Paytension helps:
+Coincentrate helps:
 - Boost productivity by introducing financial accountability.
 - Reduce distractions by tracking app usage in real time.
 - Support charitable causes even in failure.